Does My Real Estate Agent Represent Me or the Seller?

 Here’s what you need to know…

-Unless you have a written agreement with a real estate agent, all Texas agents are always representing the Seller–typically known as the “subagent.”
+Unless you have a written Buyer’s Representation Agreement with a real estate agent, all Texas agents are always representing the seller–typically known as the “Subagent.”
 That is how agency works in Texas.
-This can be confusing for home Buyers, so the Texas Real Estate Commission wants you to know about brokerage services, who represents whom, and intermediary agency, BEFORE you start working with an agent...not only is it the law, it’s also for your protection!
+This can be confusing for home buyers, so the Texas Real Estate Commission wants you to know about brokerage services, who represents whom, and intermediary agency, BEFORE you start working with an agent...not only is it the law, it’s also for your protection!
 (Read TREC’s Information About Brokerage Services.)

 Finding out “your agent” is actually representing the Seller after you’ve found the house you want to buy is NOT a good thing!
 If an agent doesn’t give you the Information About Brokerage Services form UP FRONT (before showing you houses), then you are dealing with someone who is unprofessional and not following the law.